HardlyDifficult/Tutorials/Chapter6.md

 <details><summary>What did that do?</summary>

 When the Character reaches the win area, the Evil Cloud plays its end of level animation.

 <hr></details>
+<details><summary>Why switch the Playable when editing Timelines?</summary>

+Unity 2017 is the first release of Timeline, it's still a work in progress.

+At the moment you cannot edit Timelines unless they are active in the scene.
+You can only partially view the Timeline by selecting the file.
+So anytime you want to modify the Level1Exit Timeline, you need to change the Playable Director and then when you are complete change it back.

+On a related note, you can't edit an animation if the Timeline window is open.
+When working with Animations and Timelines, it seems to work best if you only have one open at a time.

+<hr></details>